bencentra/csh-map/server/README.md

 }
 ```

-NOTE: To "remove" a Member from the map, create a Record with a null Location.
+**NOTE:** To remove a Member from the map, create a Record with a null Location for that Member.
 This can be done by POST-ing to /records with a LocationId of -1.